MajorFemi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 12 is a script that prints all possible combinations of two letters except oo.

 Script 13 prints a number with two decimal places

+Script 14 converts a number from base 10 to base 16, the number base 10 is stored in the environment variable DECIMAL